jouellnyc/esp32_MAX98357A/README.md

 - That worked flawlessly using it's internal sd and did not need any 100 uF capacitors.
 - I leaned on Claude Ai extensively as the sd card + amplifier took lots of troubleshooting to get right.
 - See [link](https://github.com/jouellnyc/hiletgo_sdcard_reader) for those tshoot details.
+- These are not professional sound systems, your experience will be varied!

 ## Software Requirements